Vin Di Bona: Controversy

-In 1992, Arleen Sorkin, who is white, was fired as co-host from the television show America's Funniest People by Di Bona.
+In 1992, Arleen Sorkin, who was white, was fired as co-host from the television show America's Funniest People by Di Bona.
 In response, Sorkin filed a lawsuit against Di Bona, claiming that she was dismissed from the show due to her race, after ABC Chairman Dan Burke had suggested to Di Bona that Sorkin be replaced by an African-American or a person of another ethnic minority.
 Sorkin sought $450,000 for lost earnings and an additional unspecified amount for harm to her professional reputation and emotional injury.
 Sorkin additionally claimed that after she denounced the move as unfair, Di Bona changed plans and hired new cohost Tawny Kitaen, who is also white.

 In an interview for Ben Shapiro's Primetime Propaganda, Di Bona was asked if the accusation by many conservatives that "Hollywood is a leftist town" and leftist political perspectives dominate scripted television shows was accurate.
 Di Bona responded that it is "probably accurate, and I'm happy about it."
 This was a double-barreled question, however, because it asked if Hollywood is a politically left-wing town and if leftist ideologies dominate scripted shows.
 Shapiro used Di Bona's answer as evidence in his book that producers, executives and writers in the entertainment industry discriminate against conservatives and are using television to promote a socialist political agenda.
 Di Bona responded by accusing "Shapiro of misrepresentation, saying he never revealed his political agenda."

 In March 2019, DiBona's two production companies, Vin Di Bona Entertainment, Inc. and Fishbowl Worldwide Media, Inc., along with individual defendant Phil Shafran, were sued for sexual harassment, sexual assault, sexual abuse, and retaliation by three former female employees.
 The lawsuit, Case No. 19STCV09487 is pending in Los Angeles Superior Court.